 Conservation of Ceramics Graduate Diploma courses at West Dean College

-Develop the skills and competences to work towards becoming a professional ceramics conservator on one of our conservation courses focussing on ceramics.
-Conservation is a complex and exciting discipline and the College has a reputation for equipping students with the practical craft skills, science and theoretical knowledge required by employers in the sector.
+Conservation is a complex and exciting discipline and West Dean has a reputation for equipping students with the practical craft skills, science and theoretical knowledge required by employers in the sector.
+Icon accredited teaching staff ensure all work is consistent with Professional Standards, thereby ensuring you start your career on a trajectory consistent with professional expectations.

 Level 6: Graduate Diploma in Conservation Studies